neapsix/.dotfiles/README.md

 #### Create Symlinks Manually

-If you don't want to use stow, you can also create the links manually.
+If you don't want to use `stow`, you can also create the links manually.
 Using directorys as in the previous example, from your home directory, run:

 ```
 $ ln -s .dotfiles/bash/.bash_profile .bash_profile